Owensboro, Kentucky: Government

-Owensboro has operated under a City Manager form of government since 1954.
+Owensboro is a home-rule class city, and has operated under a City Manager form of government since 1954.
 Citizens elect a mayor and four city commissioners who form the Board of Commissioners.
 The Board of Commissioners is the legislative body of the city government and represents the interests of the citizens.
 The Board of Commissioners hires a city manager who administers the day-to-day operations of the city.

 The mayor is elected for a term of four years.
 Each city commissioner is elected for a term of two years.
 The term of the city manager is indefinite and based on performance.

 Education

-The Owensboro Public Schools, Daviess County Public Schools, and the Diocese of Owensboro's Catholic School System oversee K-12 education in and around Owensboro.
+The Owensboro Public Schools, Daviess County Public Schools, and the Diocese of Owensboro's Catholic School System oversee K–12 education in and around Owensboro.

 Owensboro is home to two private, four-year colleges, Brescia University (Catholic) and Kentucky Wesleyan College, and one public community college, Owensboro Community and Technical College.
 A campus of Daymar College is also located in Owensboro, and Western Kentucky University has a regional campus there.

 In 2006, plans were announced for a research center operated by the University of Louisville to be located at the Mitchell Memorial Cancer Center, a part of the Owensboro Medical Health System, to study how to make the first ever human papilloma virus vaccine, called Gardasil, from tobacco plants.
 U of L researcher Dr Albert Bennet Jenson and Dr Shin-je Ghim discovered the vaccine in 2006.
 If successful, the vaccine would be made in Owensboro.

 Owensboro has a lending library, the Daviess County Public Library.

 Media

 Print and online

 The daily newspaper is the Messenger-Inquirer, owned by Paxton Media Group of Paducah, Kentucky.

-The Owensboro Times is a local online news site.
+The Owensboro Times is a local news website.